openfga/rfcs/20231212-modular-models.md

 For example, applications belonging to the domain which owns a module should be able to write/delete tuples of the object types the module defines, but other applications outside of that domain should only be able to query relationships of those object types.

-This functionality is not part of this RFC, but it could be built on top of it.
+This functionality is not part of this RFC, but the solution we implement should enable this functionality in the future.

 ## Use Cases

 To illustrate the use cases, we’ll use Atlassian as an example.
-Atlassian has several products.
-A couple of well known ones are Confluence (a wiki) and Jira (project management).
+Atlassian has several products, including Confluence (a wiki) and Jira (a project management tool).

 If Atlassian implemented authorization using OpenFGA they would have a set of core types that every application needs to be aware of, like: